racket/racket7/README.md

 This is a work-in-progress implementation of Racket with

- * the macro and module system implemented in Racket; see
+ * The macro expander and module system implemented in Racket; see

      racket/src/expander/README.txt

+   If you just `make` in the top-level directory, you get that.

- * reimplementation to run on top of Chez Scheme; see
+ * A reimplementation of Racket to run on top of Chez Scheme; see

      racket/src/cs/README.txt

-If you just `make` in the top-level directory, you're getting the first bullet above, but not the second one.
+   for more information, including information on building and running Racket on Chez Scheme.

 ----------------------------------------